psychemedia/middle-english-romances/sir-amadace.md

 " Is he here, mine own true friend?
 He is most heartily welcome, as indeed he ought to be!
 I bid you all, my men, to serve him hand and foot, right as ye would do me."

 Then Sir Amadas went to meet him, and so also his fair lady, who knew well her duty, and ever honoured those whom her lord loved.
-May all such women be blessed !
+May all such women be blessed!

 Who should stable his steed?
 For knight, squire, yeoman, or knave he had none.
 Sir Amadas himself would have taken the horse, and led the guest into the hall; but nay, he would not.